hphelion/documentation/cloudos/install.advanced-cloud-setup.md

 Install modules are a mechanism to install and configure a service on the compute region's control node.

-When you create a cloud using the process defined in [Create a Cloud](/cloudos/install/create-cloud/), a number of OpenStack and Cloud OS install modules are automatically configured and deployed for you.
+When you create a cloud using the process defined in [Create a Cloud](/cloudos/install/create-cloud/), a number of OpenStack and HP Cloud OS install modules are automatically configured and deployed for you.
 In most cases, the automated deployment of install modules will suffice.
 **Note:** the Swift barclamp must be installed manually, as discussed in [Create a Cloud](/cloudos/install/create-cloud/).